Aid Convoy delivers humanitarian aid, and supports the victims of conflict and disaster in rebuilding their communities.

 You can also look back through our activities year-by-year using our archive — choose “News” from the menu bar above, and you’ll find the full list of articles by date on the left-hand side of that page.
 We’ve also highlighted key stories from the archive in the pages about individual countries with links like this one: the story begins in February 1999.

-Please note, all photography on this site is © 1999 – 2015 Aid Convoy.
+Please note, all photography on this site is © Aid Convoy and may not be used without permission.
 Please contact us if you are interested in using any of the material.